James Murray (comedian)

-James Stephen "Murr" Murray (born May 1, 1976) is an American improvisational comedian, actor, author, and producer from the New York City borough of Staten Island.
+James Stephen Murray (born May 1, 1976), colloquially known as Murr, is an American improvisational comedian, author, and actor from New York.
 He is a member of The Tenderloins, a comedy troupe also consisting of Brian Quinn, Sal Vulcano, and formerly Joe Gatto.
-Along with the other members of The Tenderloins, he stars in the television series Impractical Jokers, which premiered December 15, 2011, on TruTV.
+Along with the other members of The Tenderloins, he stars in the television series Impractical Jokers, which premiered in 2011, on TruTV.

 Early life

-Murray was raised in the borough Staten Island in New York City and is of Irish and Italian descent.
-He attended Monsignor Farrell High School in that borough, meeting his future comedy partners Joe Gatto, Brian Quinn, and Sal Vulcano there in freshman year.
+James Stephen Murray was born on May 1, 1976 in Staten Island, New York City, where he was also raised.
+He is of Irish and Italian descent.
+He attended Monsignor Farrell High School in that borough, meeting his future comedy partners Joe Gatto, Brian Quinn, and Sal Vulcano in their freshman year.
 He graduated in 1994.
 Murray later graduated from Georgetown University, in Washington, D.C.
+As a child, he had a model railroad with his father.

 Career

 Early career

-In 1998, Murray produced, wrote, and directed a film titled Damned!, starring Jeremy Guskin as Jesus in an alternate retelling of Bible.
+In 1998, Murray produced, wrote, and directed a film titled Damned!, starring Jeremy Guskin as Jesus in an alternate retelling of the Bible.
 Rather than paying for a Ford Taurus, Murray's parents paid for the production of this film at his request.

-After being apart for years, Murray, Gatto, and Vulcano reunited after graduating from college and began practicing improvisation at Gatto's house, going on to tour as an improv & sketch comedy troupe in 1999, and calling themselves The Tenderloins.
+After being apart for four years, Murray, Gatto, and Vulcano reunited after graduating from college and began practicing improvisation at Gatto's house, going on to tour as an improv & sketch comedy troupe in 1999, and calling themselves The Tenderloins.

 The Tenderloins began producing comedy sketches together, posting them on YouTube, MySpace, and Metacafe, and subsequently accumulating millions of views online.
 In 2007, the troupe won the $100,000 grand prize in NBC's "It's Your Show" competition for the sketch "Time Thugs".

 Impractical Jokers and other television shows

 Impractical Jokers premiered on December 15, 2011, on TruTV, which was watched by over 32 million viewers in its first season.
 The show has become the most popular series on TruTV.

+Since 2012 Murray has been a part of the Impractical Jokers Live tours.

-In 2019, Murray, along with the other members of The Tenderloins, starred in The Misery Index, which is hosted by Jameela Jamil and is based on Andy Breckman's card game "Shit Happens".
+In October 2019, Murray, along with the other members of The Tenderloins, starred in The Misery Index, which is hosted by Jameela Jamil and is based on Andy Breckman's card game "Shit Happens".

 Impractical Jokers: The Movie was released on February 21, 2020.

+He made a cameo appearance in the film Clerks III which released in 2022.
+He served as an executive producer for the 2025 TV special Foul Play With Anthony Davis.